Nicolas Baudin: Early career

-Reaching Saint-Domingue, the boat sank on 23 March 1783 at Puerto Plata, but the freight was saved.
+Reaching Saint-Domingue, the ship sank on 23 March 1783 at Puerto Plata, but the freight was saved.
 He negotiated for it and set off once again for Nantes on 23 April on Prince Royal, which he had bought on the spot.
 On 30 August he resold the boat, which in the meantime had become Union des 6 Frères, to Robert Pitot, a shipbuilder from the Isle de France who had just been freed from an English prison, and established himself as a trader in Bordeaux.
 The insurance company reimbursed Beaumarchais through his shipbuilder Peltier Dudoyer.